anhilema/E09a-First-Person-Character/README.md

 This exercise is loosely based on the Godot 101: Intro to 3D tutorial by KidsCanCode.
 The YouTube video is [available here](https://www.youtube.com/watch?v=_55ktNdarxY) and a similar tutorial is [written out here](http://kidscancode.org/godot_recipes/basics/3d/101_3d_07/).
 Please follow the directions I provide in this exercise, but if you get stuck or need additional context, feel free to consult the KidsCanCode tutorial.

+Please Fork and Clone this repository to your computer.
+In the folder that is created, locate the project.godot file and open it in Godot.

 In Game.tscn, I have provided a starting place for the exercise: the scene contains a parent Spatial node (named Game) and a StaticBody Ground node (containing a MeshInstance Plane and a CollisionShape)

 Right-click on the Game node, and Add Child Node.
 Choose KinematicBody (not KinematicBody2D!).
 Name the new node Player